-Interestingly, the 77mm is a full-frame compatible lens launched long before Pentax introduced their first full-frame digital camera, the Pentax K1, to the market in April 2016.
+Interestingly, the 77mm, launched in 1999, is a full-frame compatible lens long before Pentax introduced their first full-frame digital camera, the Pentax K1, in April 2016.

 The Greatest Pentax Lens of All Time?